quickwit-oss/quickwit/quickwit/quickwit-control-plane/src/indexing_scheduler/scheduling/README.md

 - not exceeding the maximum load of each node.
 (O)

 We also want to observe some interesting properties such as:
-- (A) we want to keep the current state of the cluster.
+- (A) we want to avoid moving indexing tasks from one indexer to another one needlessly.
 - (B) we want a source to be spread amongst as few nodes as possible
 - (C) we prefer to respect some margin on the capacity of all nodes.
 - (D) when we are working with the Push API source, we prefer to colocate indexers on